25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   }
   ```

-- `GetHashCode`: returns an `int` that in some sense represents the value of the type.
+- `GetHashCode`: returns an `int` that in some sense represents the value of the type
   - Useful when using hash tables
   - `GetHashCode` must fulfil 2 requirements:
     1. It should return the same value if called n number of times when its own value dose not change